One Day Crevasse Rescue Clinic

 After a brief lunch, we dive into hauling systems, with emphasis on understanding the mechanical advantage each system employs.
 Combining these systems with the skills developed earlier in the day – knots, prussiks, rope handling, anchor construction – students should now have the necessary tools to execute crevasse rescue.
 Our standard instruction is a 3:1 Z-Pulley rescue system on a three-person rope team.
 We will also demonstrate (if not practice) the 2:1 Drop-C on a two-person rope team.

-Around 4:00PM we’ll rope up and head back across the Lower Nisqually Glacier, using the hike to reinforce and practice proper glacier travel.
+Around 4:00PM we’ll start making our way back to the Paradise trailhead, using the hike to reinforce and practice proper glacier travel.
 We’ll aim to be back at Paradise around 5:00PM for a recap of the day.

 1 Day Course FAQS